tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 Example #2:

     Hi Jenna,

     I'm reaching out because I'm currently in Mod Two of the Front End program at Turing.
-I'm diving into React more and figured it's about time I find a mentor.
-I saw that you work in React.
-I'm about to dive into React more in my projects and would really appreciate any guidance you might be able to give me.
+I'm starting to learn React and figured it's about time I find a mentor.
+I saw that you work in React, and as I start to use it more in my projects, I would really appreciate any guidance you might be able to give me.
 Are you available to meet at Turing this Thursday (6/2) at 4pm?
 If not, please let me know a better date/time we could meet!

     Thanks,